Senate panel compels former Trump aide to attend Russia hearing

 The sanctions bill, which has the support of both parties in the House, aims to punish Russia for its 2014 annexation of Crimea from Ukraine and for the alleged election interference.

 The measure's fate in the Senate is uncertain.
+A spokesman for John Cornyn, the no. 2 Republican, said on Tuesday there had been no decision on when the Senate might begin to consider the House bill.

-Republican Senator Bob Corker, chairman of the Senate Foreign Relations Committee, told reporters on Monday that there were still issues under discussion and that any announcement about a deal to move the bill forward "seemed somewhat premature."
+Republican Senator Bob Corker, chairman of the Senate Foreign Relations Committee, told reporters on Monday there were still issues under discussion and that any announcement about a deal to move the bill forward "seemed somewhat premature."

 If the Republican-led Senate passes the measure, Trump will need to decide whether to sign the bill or veto it.
 Rejecting it would carry a risk that his veto could be overridden by lawmakers.